Davon-Rolage/KeywordShortener/README.md

 * If it is a modifier key, check if it is `Space`.
 * If it is, execute the main `replace_keyword_with_value` method.
 It tries to find `self.current_word` key in the `self.KEYWORD_BINDINGS` dictionary.
 If there is such a key, press Backspace for every character in the `self.current_word` + 1 (for the Space) and type the corresponding keyword value.
 * if `self.USE_CUSTOM_KEYWORD_HANDLER = True`, try to handle the keyword as defined in `custom_keyword_handler.py`.
+7. Set `self.current_word = ''`
-7. Check if the elapsed time between key presses `time_since_last_press` exceeds `self.RESET_AFTER` limit.
+8. Check if the elapsed time between key presses `time_since_last_press` exceeds `self.RESET_AFTER` limit.
 * If it does, set `self.current_word = ''`.
-8. Check if the pressed key is a character key, like `a` or `1`.
+9. Check if the pressed key is a character key, like `a` or `1`.
-* If it is, concatenate this character to `self.current_word` and return None.
+* If it is, concatenate this character to `self.current_word`.
-9. If any exception occurred during the key press, log this exception to `keyword_logger.log` file with the exception timestamp, pressed key and the exception message.
+10. If any exception occurred during the key press, log this exception to `keyword_logger.log` file with the exception timestamp, pressed key and the exception message.
-10. Set `self.current_word = ''`

 # Legacy Version